w314/notes/javaNotes/javaQA.md

 The `variable name` is the unique identifier used to reference that variable again.

-### 7-1.7 What is the difference between the JDM, JRE, and JVM?
+### 7 JDK-JRE-JVM What is the difference between the JDK, JRE, and JVM?

 `JDK` `Java Development Kit` contains `JRE` and development tools like compiler, debugger, documentation tools.